aanujkhurana/IOS-APP-Places/README.md

 FavouritePlaces is an iOS application developed in Swift using Xcode.
 It enables users to create, find, and manage their favorite locations, integrating Apple Maps for map services and location services when enabled.

-- Ios app written in Swift on Xcode.
-- You can Create or Find any location (place) and create a list of saved Places.
-- The App uses AppleMaps for Map service, and also Location Service (when enabled).

-## Overview
+## Overview ℹ️

-This aim is to use CoreData to develop a dynamic Master/Detail app with persistent data.
-The app's purpose is to maintain a list of my favourite locations, complete with descriptions and images.
-Persistent data is used to implement a Master/Detail view.
-Various locations are listed in the Master View.
-The name of the place and a thumbnail preview of the photograph are displayed next to each entry in the list (item).
-You can add, remove, and edit components in the detail View in its entirety.
-The navigation view contains the list.
-Each item has a Navigation Link embedded in it that can be clicked (or touched) to get a Detail View.
-The image (or its URL if editing mode is active), name, location, and description are all displayed in the Detail View.
-The description and picture URLs are just two of the totally changeable sections.
-The upper left corner of the Detail View also features a back button that returns the user to the Master View and often displays the name of the list.
+FavouritePlaces is a dynamic iOS app developed in Swift using Xcode.
+It allows users to create, find, and manage their favorite locations.
+The app utilizes CoreData to implement a Master/Detail view with persistent data storage.
+Users can add, remove, and edit locations, including names, locations, descriptions, and images.

-### Key Features
+### Key Features 🔑

 - **Dynamic Master/Detail View**: Display locations with thumbnail previews and detailed information.
 - **Add, Remove, and Edit**: Modify entries with ease, including names, locations, descriptions, and images.
 - **Map Integration**: Allow users to adjust location coordinates and fetch coordinates from the map.
 - **Timezone and Sunrise/Sunset**: Fetch timezone information and display sunrise and sunset times for each location.

-## Learning Outcomes
+## Learning Outcomes 📚

 By exploring this app, you can learn: